SanjayNivasG/SanjayNivasG/README.md

 ---

-# 💡 Quote
+# 💬 Dev Quote

-> **"Learning never stops.
-Every project, every bug, and every deployment is an opportunity to improve."**
+> **"First, solve the problem.
+Then, automate it."**

 ---

+<h3 align="center">⭐ Thanks for visiting my profile! ⭐</h3>

 <p align="center">

-### ⭐ Thanks for visiting my profile!

-If you like my work, consider ⭐ starring my repositories.
+If you like my work, consider starring my repositories and following my GitHub profile.
 </p>